Take our reading test

-Our program is centered around the Fast ForWord software series, which was designed specifically to boost reading by boosting auditory processing.
-The first exercises strengthen language processing and the so-called learning MAPS.
-These are working memory, attention, auditory processing and sequencing, the skills most often delayed when the central auditory nervous system does not develop normally.
+We start with the Fast ForWord software series, designed specifically to improve auditory processing and related skills – the so-called learning MAPS (working Memory, Attention, auditory Processing and Sequencing) – which are skills most often delayed when the central auditory nervous system does not develop normally.
+From there, if needed, we move on to reading comprehension.

-As you would expect, the exercises are not only highly adaptive, they are also intense.
 Students are presented with hundreds of sequencing and processing decisions in quick succession.
-Working towards auditory processing proficiency at natural language speed, the software adapts, adding speed and complexity at the student’s own pace.
-It pushes the student to ever higher levels in tiny incremental steps.
+The software adds speed and complexity at the student’s own pace, pushing the student to ever higher levels in tiny incremental steps.

 Fast ForWord exercises target all aspects of auditory development.
 This includes auditory pattern recognition, temporal discrimination (recognizing sounds in sequence), auditory working memory and sustained attention.
-The ability to interact with and improve these deep-seated and fundamental skills is central to what makes our auditory processing disorder treatment unique.
+The ability to improve these deep-seated skills is central to what makes our auditory processing disorder treatment unique.